Aphris-Karu/Free-Corrade-AI/docs/overview.md

 ## Running as a docker container

 you will need to edit the Makefile and set the REGISTRY variable to your registry.
 After which you can use make to build and push a docker container for the bot-ai.

+## Running stand alone

+NOTE: This has only been run and tested on Linux!

+If you want to run this on your desktop or a non-docker system, you will need to install the perl libs for "Net::MQTT::Simple" and "RiveScript", you will also need to edit the bot-ai.pl file and change the line...

+my $MQTT=$ENV{'MQTT_SERVER'} || "mqtt";

+change the end of the line where is says "mqtt" to the name or IP of your mqtt server.
+In lue of that you can set and export the environment variable MQTT_SERVER to your mqtt server name or ip.

+### Editing the brain

+The brain is stored in the /brain directory and is a set of RiveScripts.
+See www.RiveScript.com for information on the scripting language.

+To start you will need to set the variables in about-bot.rive to the information for your bot.

+RiveScript can be extended with objects which can be in perl, Java, or python.
+The objects directory contains several  examples of perl objects I have written.

+The brain provided is rather simple and is a base to start building your own personalized brain from.
+It is missing a lot and I myself am still working on expanding it.

+The personalities directory contains personalities I have avaliable.